This is a continuation of my previous post, Dockerizing Blazor Wasm Application.

 |

-The tricky part was to ensure that only traffic intended for the SPA service was routed there.
-Somehow, I could not get it to work using just the path directive.
-I had to resort to regex to get it to work.
+The tricky part was making sure only the traffic intended for the SPA service was routed there.
+I could not get the path directive alone to do what I wanted, so I used regex.

 1